 Education leaders committed to anti-racism, who are closer to school communities and connected to regional teacher/principal prep pathways, have insights into how to best diversify their local education workforce and are better situated to elevate and draw on community wisdom that can advance this goal.
 Meaningful change requires the coordinated commitment and action of leaders at multiple levels.
 Further, while a well-supported and sustained education workforce that more closely reflects school communities is an essential step towards a more equitable education system, to move toward an antiracist education system, this objective must be coupled with a greater commitment to and competency in equity, multiculturalism, anti-racism, and community power in school decision making.

 Solutions Powered by Community-Driven Demand and Opportunity

-The Professional Educator Standards Board (PESB), with support from College Spark, will provide resources, support, and technical assistance to regional collaborations of teacher & principal prep programs, ESDs, districts, schools, principals, and community organizations including tribes, will receive resources, support, and technical assistance.
+Regional collaborations of teacher & principal prep programs, ESDs, districts, schools, principals, and community organizations including tribes, will receive resources, support, and technical assistance.
 These stakeholder groups will engage in regional and state-wide learning communities while working together to map assets, engage in an analysis of local needs and opportunities, and develop collaborative strategies to build an education workforce that reflects local school communities.
 A subset of these regions will receive additional grant funding to implement plans developed through this process.
 Supported strategies will vary by region based on their priorities, needs, and opportunities.
 Local examples of effective strategies will be shared with the larger learning community and built upon through state-level systems.